kundajelab/chipseq_pipeline/README_PIPELINE.md

 ### How to set shell environments (What are MOD, shcmd and addpath?)

-Ignore this section if you are working on Kundaje lab clusters.
+Ignore this section if you are working on Kundaje lab clusters (just add a flag '-kundaje_lab' to the command line).

 It is important to define enviroment variables (like $PATH) to make bioinformatics softwares in the pipeline work properly.
 MOD, shcmd and addpath are three convenient ways to define environment variables.
 Environment variables defined with MOD, shcmd and addpath are preloaded for all tasks on the pipeline.
 For example, if you define environment variables for bwa/0.7.3 with MOD. bwa of version 0.7.3 will be used throughout the whole pipeline (including bwa aln, bwa same and bwa sampe).